gruntwork-io/terragrunt/CONTRIBUTING.md

 stays up to date and allows you to think through the problem at a high level before you get lost in the weeds of coding.

+The documentation is built with Jekyll and hosted on the Github Pages from `docs` folder on `master` branch.
+Check out [Terragrunt website](docs/README.md) to learn more about working with the documentation.

 ## Update the tests

 We also recommend updating the automated tests *before* updating any code (see [Test Driven